w3c/wai-tutorials/source/forms/notifications.html.erb.md

 <%= notes_start %>
 {:/nomarkdown}

-**Note:** In this example the `alert()` function which uses the standard dialogs of the web browser, including default settings for font-size, colors, and language.
+**Note:** In this example the `alert()` function uses the standard web browser dialogs, including default settings for font-size, colors, and language.
 After confirming the message in the dialog window, most web browsers will resume the focus back on the “save” button.
-This functionality would need to be ensured for custom dialog windows.
+This functionality would need to be matched for custom dialog windows.

 {::nomarkdown}
 <%= notes_end %>